 QALO also offers up a “One Time, anytime, for any reason warranty on every ring.”

 Looking for a ring with an eye-catching pattern?
-Then you need to check out Groove Life.
+Then you need to check out the Groove Life ring ($30-35).
 From cactus blooms to a variety of Mossy Oak and Kryptek camo designs, there’s a lot to choose from.
-The brand’s copper ring is fairly realistic, though it doesn’t mimic natural metals as well as Enso does (see below).
+The brand’s copper ring is fairly realistic, although it doesn’t mimic natural metals as well as Enso Rings does (see below).

-Comfort-wise, we’ve been very impressed with Groove rings.
+Comfort-wise, we’ve been very impressed with our Groove ring.
 The inside has an etched groove design meant to increase airflow and let moisture out.
 And while we can’t claim that it works better than other rings, we will say these are some of the most comfortable we’ve worn.

 One tester saw some wear and tear (literally) after years of wearing his.
 And the brand was prompt to respond and honor its impressive warranty.

-ROQ offers up an unbeatable bargain, paired with impressive durability.
+ROQ ($9-12) offers up an unbeatable bargain, paired with impressive durability.
 We’ve worn a single ROQ ring for 6 months straight.
 This includes plenty of time spent splitting firewood and lifting weights, in addition to daily activities like showering, cooking, and washing hands frequently.
-And the ROQ ring fits just as well as it did on Day One.
+And the ROQ ring fits just as well as it did on day one.

 They have a variety of colors and styles, including a few with a shimmery finish and several stackable options.
 And considering you can get a four-pack for $13, you can rest easy knowing you’ll have a backup if you accidentally lose one.